Regularity of the density of states for random Dirac operators: Introduction

 \section{Introduction}

 The density of states is a major concept in condensed matter physics.
 It aims at measuring the number of energy levels by unit of volume near a given energy.
 Since operators used in solid-state physics typically have absolutely continuous or dense pure point spectrum, it is not possible to count the eigenvalues.
-Instead, we have to use a finite volume operator the spectrum of which is discrete at least in some region of interest.
-More information about the general theory of the density of states for random Schrödinger operators can be found in \cite{KM} and \cite{veselic}.
+Instead, we have to use a finite volume operator, the spectrum of which is discrete at least in some region of interest.
+More information about the general theory of the density of states for random Schrödinger operators can be found in \onlinecite{KM} and \onlinecite{veselic}.
+Note that, in these references, all results are about \emph{Schrödinger} operators, \textit{i.e.} with the energy given by a Laplacian.
+The density of states of random \emph{Dirac} operators have been studied in a recent paper of Prado, de Oliveira and de Oliveira~\cite{PdOdO}; they consider the case of a discrete one-dimensional operator while, in the present paper, we consider a continuous model in arbitrary dimension.

+In this paper, we consider the random Dirac-like operators for which we proved Anderson localization in the gap of the unperturbed operator in~\onlinecite{BCZ}.
+One important physical meaning of these operators is the study of graphene.
+Indeed, the dispersion surface of the Hamiltonian describing an electron in graphene has a conical singularity, at a point which is called \emph{Dirac point}\cite{CGPNGG}.
+Models with Dirac operators are used by physicists in numerical simulations and give results in accordance with the ones given by discrete models~\cite{BTP,Pedersen2,Pedersen1}.
+Mathematically speaking, Fefferman and Weinstein prove that the Dirac equation governs the effective dynamics of electrons in graphene, when the initial data are spectrally concentrated near the singularity~\cite{FW2}.
+Note that the density of states of graphene models is studied by physicists (see~\onlinecite{AO} and references therein).